SUSE/Portus/README.md

   * `registry.test.lan`: this is the node running the next generation of the Docker registry.
-  * `portus`: this is the node running portus itself.
+  * `portus.test.lan`: this is the node running portus itself.
-  * `client`: a node where latest version of Docker is installed
+  * `client.test.lan`: a node where latest version of Docker is installed

 All the nodes are based on openSUSE 13.2 x86_64.
 VirtualBox is the chosen provisioner.

-Port 5000 of the `portus` node is forwarded to port 5000 of the machine running the hypervisor.
+Port 80 of the `portus` node is forwarded to port 5000 of the machine running the hypervisor.
 This makes possible to access Portus' web interface from the development laptop.